giscan/footprint/README.md

 # footprint
-QGIS plugin to mange an aerial imagery footprint
+QGIS plugin to manage an aerial imagery footprint